OPNsenseLab

 Services → Intrusion Detection → Alerts.
 Key columns: timestamp, SID, severity, source/dest IP.

-For persistent monitoring, ship logs to Grafana/Loki or a syslog target (System → Settings → Logging).
+For persistent monitoring, ship logs to a syslog target (System → Settings → Logging / Logging Targets) and visualize with Grafana/Loki or an ELK stack.
+The OPNsense Reporting/Insight features also surface alert trends without external tooling.

 Want a platform comparison?
-FirewallCompare has OPNsense vs pfSense IDS throughput benchmarks.
+FirewallCompare compares OPNsense vs pfSense IDS/IPS approaches side-by-side.

 Related